Diversity and Inclusion

 The longest continuous Holocaust Lecture Series at any American university examines ourselves and our society in the wake of the Holocaust by bringing such notable figures as ElieWiesel, Simon Wiesenthal, and many others, to address themes from ethics, resistance, and law to gender, art, and memory.

 Vanderbilt University is committed to maintaining a safe, supportive, and enriching environment for gay, lesbian, bisexual, and transgender students and to responding to the needs of those members of our community with support, services, advocacy, and education.

-The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life serves the entire Vanderbilt community through education, research, programming, counseling and social events.
+The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life serves the entire Vanderbilt community through education, research, programming, counseling, and social events.
 The office is a cultural center and a place of affirmation for individuals of all identities, and a resource for information and support about gender and sexuality.

 The Margaret Cuninggim Women's Center leads co-curricular campus initiatives related to women’s and gender issues, creating innovative opportunities to make the Vanderbilt community safer, more inclusive and equitable.
 The center celebrates women and their accomplishments and foster empowerment for people of all identities.